xxxxxiaoming/MyDocs/The Cherno C++ Tutorials/Q&A.md

 }
 ```

-If we don't want the compiler to do the implict conversion in this case, we can put the keyword ```explict``` at the begin of the consturctors just like this:
+If we don't want the compiler to do the implict conversion in this case, we can put the keyword ```explict``` at the begin of consturctors just like this:

 ```C++{.line-numbers}
 // MyClass.h